 Gen Zers are independent despite their young age and want to make decisions of their own without consulting an adult or a parent.
 They can access any information on the internet and find the answers they’re looking for pretty easily.
 At this point, AR can play a critical role to assist Gen Zers to make the right decision for them and eventually become a trusted tool to refer to.

 According to Joe Cardador, VP of Consumer Intelligence at Barkley, this young generation already represents up to $143 billion in buying power and will in a few years become the largest group of consumers in the US.
-Gen Zers are tech native, they were born into this era of rapidly evolving technology and from their childhood computers and mobile phones has been in their reach.
-Technically they’re the first generation growing up with mobile phones, immediate internet access, YouTube and they’ve mastered using them.
+Gen Zers are tech native, they were born into this era of rapidly evolving technology, and from their childhood computers and mobile phones has been in their reach.
+Technically they’re the first generation growing up with mobile phones, immediate internet access, and YouTube and they’ve mastered using them.

 Among the consumer devices, Gen Zers have a strong preference for mobile.
 The media consumption habits of Gen Zers are centered around visual, easy-to-perceive information.
 A couple of years ago, Gen Zers’ preference was mainly Youtube, Snapchat, and Instagram to spend hours on.
 However, TikTok disruptively entered the market and added other dimensions to visual content: audio and choreography.
 It also has a variety of tools that enable users to create their very own content, and the impact on society has been amazingly disruptive.
 All thanks to the great tech adoption of Gen Zers.